-For examples of publicly engaged projects from our inaugural year, please see our Public Humanities Profiles.
+For examples of publicly engaged projects from our first two years, please see our Public Humanities Profiles.

 Many universities have encouraged their faculty to undertake engaged scholarship, partnering with communities and public organizations for mutual benefit.
 This is especially consonant with the mission of land-grant universities, which were created for the public good.
 Faculty who do engaged scholarship typically represent areas of the university other than the humanities, fields considered to have applied dimensions.
 Our initiative aims to expand the cohort of scholars who practice engaged work.

 Our goal is to provide resources for colleagues whose work demonstrates the importance of the humanities for the public good.
 The humanities have sometimes been critiqued as insular, not able to speak clearly to audiences beyond small disciplinary groups.
 More broadly, universities are increasingly criticized as remote from public issues, concerns, and priorities.
 The Fellowships in Publicly Engaged Humanities will broaden the participation of UNH humanities faculty in engaged work, helping the institution reimagine the nature and scope of engaged scholarship.
 The Fellowships will be one way to demonstrate the importance and utility of the humanities in public life.

 - Sustained work that blends academic humanities expertise and community interests, focusing on mutual benefits and a clearly defined outcome, and leading to a product that exemplifies engaged scholarship

 - Project-oriented collaborative and committed relationships or partnerships pairing humanities scholars or teams with organizations at the community level or elsewhere in the public realm

 - Work that has the potential to attract external funding